davekinkead/philosophy/The philosophy of simulation - hot new issues or same old stew.md

 Others:

-> Thus we endorse Humphreys’ conclusion that computational techniques ‘constitutes a signifi- cant and permanent addition to the methods of science’ (2004, p.
+> Thus we endorse Humphreys’ conclusion that computational techniques ‘constitutes a significant and permanent addition to the methods of science’ (2004, p.
 64).

 > Several philosophers, historians and scientists claim that simulations create ‘parallel’ (or ‘virtual’ or ‘artificial’) worlds (cf. Galison 1996, from which we quoted above, Edwards 2001, Sterman 2006).

 > Winsberg (2001) ascribes three features to the allegedly distinct epistemology of simulation: it is downward [Simulation is about starting with theory and working your way down], autonomous [Difficult to compare to reality] and motley [resorts to other approximations, idealizations and even ‘falsifications’]